GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

 ---
-title: Create app USBs
+title: Create App USB drives
-description: Learn how to prepare your USB drives for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to prepare the App USB drives for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---